DanielCufino/devrel-public-workshops/README.md

-# Airflow 3 Workshop
+# Intro to Airflow and Astro Workshop

 Welcome! 🚀

-This is the repository for Astronomer's Discover Airflow 3 hands-on workshop.
-The workshop is designed to get you familiar with some of the biggest new features in Airflow 3.0.
+This is the repository for Astronomer's Discover intro to Airflow and Astro hands-on workshop.
+The workshop is designed to get you familiar with how to write basic data pipelines with Apache Airflow, and how to deploy them to run in production on Astro.

 ## How to use this repo

 Set up your environment by following the instructions in the [Setup](#setup) section below.
 All DAGs in this repository can be run locally and on Astro without connecting to external systems.
-The exercises are designed to get you exposure to new features in Airflow 3.
-There are also optional exercises that require an AWS account.

-Sample solutions for DAG-writing related exercises can be found in the [`dags/solutions`](/solutions/) folder of the repo, note that some exercises can be solved in multiple ways.
+Sample solutions for DAG-writing related exercises can be found in the [`solutions/`](/solutions/) folder of the repo, note that some exercises can be solved in multiple ways.

 > [!TIP]
 > Consider using [Ask Astro](ask.astronomer.io) if you need additional guidance with any of the exercises.

-For additional Airflow 3.0 examples, see [our repo](https://github.com/astronomer/airflow-3-demos).

 ### Setup